 Focus on your Goals – Example:

 On the topic of purpose, I recently went to watch one of my clients compete in a World Rules Pool tournament.
 There were 64 players entered and some big names in the draw.
 Table availability and a few slow-play matches meant that the event was quickly turning into a long day where many players waited a few hours to get onto the table.
-There were certain comments made by some that displayed slight discontent.
+There were certain comments made by some that displayed discontent.
 Player’s were struggling to remain focused and composed.

 Of all the games I viewed during the early stages I got the impression that there wasn’t one player who really wanted it.
 That’s not to say that the calibre of players wasn’t high because that isn’t true.
 It was more a case of a lack of intent.

 However, things soon changed as there was one cueist whose attitude caught my eye during the afternoon.
 This particular player turned it on like a switch as soon as his time arrived.
-He showed purpose throughout each of his matches and his confidence was consistently on display as he strutted around the table like a peacock showing off its feathers!
+He showed purpose throughout each of his matches and his confidence was consistently on display as he strutted around the table like a peacock showing off his feathers!
 During his matches he stayed 100% focused and committed to the goal of knocking his opponent out of the competition.
 It was apparent that he hadn’t just shown up to make up the numbers, he was there to win!

 Peacocking – means dressing for attention.
 Like Peacocks showing off their feathers to attract a mate.

 Unfortunately, the player in question did get knocked out at the Semi-Final stage by another opponent of great quality.
 However, he certainly did leave his mark on the day and on the players he dispatched of.
 There is something that makes his contribution even more impressive.
 After having the chance to speak with him during the day he revealed that he was facing some personal struggles.
 It’s not always just about the win, personal victories can be equally important.
-Showing up and giving your best under difficult circumstances has to go down as a win.
+Showing up and giving your best under difficult circumstances will always go down as a win.